Lamtea/dotfiles/README.md

 # If you want to use cloud such as dropbox, gdrive, etc..,
 # setup rclone(see: Arch wiki) and edit ./bin/rclone_mount.sh.
 # (In my case run on i3 startup)
-# nginx is used to check debugging using pathmappings, for example in PHP (even docker).
+# nginx is used to check debugging using path mappings, for example in PHP (even docker).
 # ranger is a vim-like filer.
 # Use neomutt and postfix in local mail delivery(See Arch wiki for postfix settings).
 # (In my case I use it to logwatch and notify system errors from services.)